-- Compare the nutrition criteria below with the Nutrition Facts table and ingredient list on the food label. - Food should always be prepared in a healthy way that is, using cooking methods that require little or no added fat or sodium, such as baking, barbequing, boiling, broiling, grilling, microwaving, poaching, roasting, steaming, or stir-frying.
+Compare the nutrition criteria below with the Nutrition Facts table and ingredient list on the food label.

+• Food should always be prepared in a healthy way - that is, using cooking methods that require little or no added fat or sodium, such as baking, barbequing, boiling, broiling, or alling, methods that methods that require little or no added fat or sodium, such as baking, barbequing, boiling, broiling, or alling, methods that methods that require little or no added fat or sodium, such as baking, barbequing, boiling, broiling, or alling, and the sodium, such as baking, barbequing, boiling, broiling, broiling

-Maximum Nutritional Value (Choose Most Often) Sell/Offer Most (≥ 80%) Sell/Offer Less (< 20%) Not Permitted Nutrition Oriteria Nutrition Criteria Nutrition Oriteria Nutrition Criteria Fresh and Frozen Fat: ≤ 10g and Sodium: ≤ 360mg Fat: ≤ 10g and Sodium: ≤ 480mg Fat: ≤ 14g and Sodium: ≤ 480mg Fat: >14g or Sodium: >480mg Meat Note: The Canadian Food Inspection Agency classifies bacon, wieners, pepperoni, and beef/turkey jerk products as being 'processed' rather than fresh.
+Maximum Nutritional Value (Choose Most Often) Sell/Offer Most (≥ 80%) Sell/Offer Less (± 20%) Not Permitted Nutrition Oriteria Nutrition Criteria Nutrition Criteria Nutrition Criteria Fresh and Frozen Fat:≤10g and Sodium:≤360mg Fat: ≤ 10g and Sodium: ≤ 480mg Fat: ≤ 14g and Sodium: ≤ 480mg Fat: >14g or Sodium: >480mg Meat Note: The Canadian Food Inspection Agency classifies bacon, wieners, pepperoni, and beef/turkeyjerk products as being 'processed' rather than fresh.
 NTS recommends using the Nutrition Criteria for Deli (Sandwich) Meat to assess these products.
-Esamples: • Extra-lean ground meat • Lean beef, goat, lamb, pork, or poultry • Some breaded chicken strips and nuggets • Some lean meatballs • Some lean hamburger patties Esamples: • Lean ground meat • Beef, goat, lamb, pork, or poultry • Some breaded chicken strips and nuggets • Some meatballs • Some hamburger patties Earrples: Meat that contains higher amounts of fat or sodium, induding chicken wings, bacon, pork and beef ribs Some wieners Most pepperoni sticks Most beef/turkey jerk products Deli - Sandwich Meat Note: The World Carcer Research Fund Report - Food, Mutrition, Physical Activity, and the Perention of Cancer: A Global Perspective, states to avoid processed meats.
+Examples: Extra-lean ground meat Ean beef, goat, lamb, pork, or poultry Some breaded chicken strips and nuggets Some lean meatballs Some lean hamburger patities Examples: Lean ground meat Beef, goat, lamb, pork, or poultry Some breaded chicken strips and nuggets Some meatballs Some hamburger patties Examples: Meat that contains higher amounts of fat or sodium, induding chicken wings, bacon, pork and beef ribs Some wieners Most pepperoni sticks Most beef/turkey jerk products Deli - Sandwich Meat Note: The World Carcer Research Fund Report - Food, Mutrition, Physical Activity, and the Pevention of Cancer: A Global Perspective, states to avoid processed meats.
 'Processed meat' refers to meat preserved by smoking, curing or salting, or addition of chemical preservatives, including that contained in processed foods.
-Therefore, NTS does not provide Maximum Mutritional Value nutrition criteria for deli meat.
-Fat: ≤ 5g and Sodium: ≤ 480mg Examples: • Some lean deli meat Fat: ≤ 5g and Sodium: ≤ 600mg Eamples: • Some lean deli meat Fat: >5g or Sodium: >600mg Examples: • Deli meat higher in fat or sodium
+Therefore, NTS does not provide Maximum Nutritional Value nutrition criteria for deli meat.
+Fat: ≤ 5g and Sodium: ≤ 480mg Examples: • Some lean deli meat Fat: ≤ 5g and Sodium: ≤ 600mg Esamples: • Some lean deli meat Fat: >5g or Sodium: >600mg Eramples: • Deli meat higher in fat or sodium